mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 ### Creating an AWS SAM application using SAM CLI

+Create a new project on GitLab.
+Once created, 'git clone' the project into your local development environment.

-To create a SAM app from the CLI, run the following:
+Change to the newly cloned repo and create a new SAM app using the following command:

 ```shell
 sam init -r python3.8 -n gitlabpoc --app-template "hello-world"